codeigniter4/shield/docs/concepts.md

 You can use your own models to handle user persistence.
 Shield calls this the "User Provider" class.
 A default model is provided for you at `CodeIgniter\Shield\Models\UserModel`.
 You can change this in the `Config\Auth->userProvider` setting.
 The only requirement is that your new class MUST extend the provided `UserModel`.
-Shield has a CLI command to quickly create a custom `UserModel`, for example if you run the following command in terminal:
+Shield has a CLI command to quickly create a custom `MyUserModel` by running the following command in terminal:

 ```console
 php spark shield:model MyUserModel